- Blockchain Technology

 Certificate Issuance for Businesses and Institutions

-Organizations issuing credentials — academic institutions, professional certification bodies, government agencies — can use ICOStamp to generate tamper-proof digital certificates.
+Organizations issuing credentials, academic institutions, professional certification bodies, government agencies can use this to generate tamper-proof digital certificates.
 Each certificate contains a verifiable hash and a link to the issuing entity’s digital identity on the blockchain.

 Recipients of these certificates can share them with employers, partners, or regulators, who then verify them instantly through ICOStamp’s verification portal without needing to contact the issuing organization.
 The certificate speaks for itself.